 Note: Begin your practice with a few rounds of Surya Namaskar to get your body and muscles nicely warmed up before trying the following core-strengthening yoga sequence.

-Modified Triangle Pose with Lifted Arms
+Modified Triangle Pose With Lifted Arms

 Warrior III Pose

-- Keeping the toes flexed and pointing downwards, take your arms out in front of you, parallel to each other.
-Your neck is aligned with your spine, shoulders are relaxed, and gaze is focused down on one point on the mat to keep your balance.
+- Keeping the toes flexed and pointing downward, engage your core as you move your arms out in front of your body, parallel to each other.
+Your neck should be aligned with your spine, shoulders relaxed, and gaze focused down on one point on the mat to keep your balance.

 - Inhale, engaging your entire core—glutes, abs, and back—to lift the upper body off the mat.
-Make sure your pelvis remains on the mat, your elbows are close to the sides of your body, your chest is open, and your shoulder blades are drawing downwards.
-Stay here for seven breaths.
+Make sure that your pelvis remains on the mat, your elbows are close to the sides of your body, your chest is open, and your shoulder blades are drawing downward.

 Side Plank Pose

-- Shifting your weight to your right hand, slowly raise your left hand up to the ceiling as you open your body towards the left side of the room.
-Your gaze is directly in front of you or to your middle finger of your left hand.
+- Shifting your weight to your right hand, slowly raise your left hand up to the ceiling as you open your body toward the left side of the room.
+Your gaze should be directly in front of you or on the middle finger of your left hand.